Twelve years of devotion. One radiant debut.

 VIII

-The ensemble who will bring the music of Aditi's Ranga Pravesham to life
+The guru and ensemble bringing Aditi's Ranga Pravesham to life

 Nattuvangam